1. Q. How long does it take?

 9. Q. Will my vehicle get transported to a terminal?

-A. Your vehicle will not get transported to a terminal, only if you choose that service.
-However, in some cases were the transporter is restricted access into pickup or delivery locations or scheduling conflicts may arise terminals will be used.
+Your vehicle will not get transported to a terminal – only if you choose that service.
+However, in some cases were the transporter has restricted access into pickup or delivery locations or scheduling conflicts which may arise, terminals will then be used.
 All terminals used are secured, licensed and insured.

 10. Q. What forms of payment are accepted?

-A. Southern Auto transport accepts cash, company checks, money orders, and cashier checks.
-All funds must clear our account prior to the schedule pick up.
-Usually a minimum deposit of $150.00 is required to initiate and reserve your order.
+Southern Auto Transport, Inc. accepts cash, company checks, money orders, and cashier checks.
+All funds must clear our account prior to the scheduled pickup.
+Usually, a minimum deposit of $150.00 is required to initiate and reserve your order.
 You cannot withhold or deduct monies from the amount to cover damages that may have occurred in transit.
-All claims are handled separately once the auto transporter has received the signed bill of lading noting the damages.
+All claims are handled separately once the auto transporter has received the signed Bill of Lading noting the damages.

 Transport Tips